 What we look at

-To help us consider a complaint fairly, we'll ask you to provide some information.
-We’ll make our decision about what happened using evidence provided by you, the bank and any relevant third parties.
+To help us consider a complaint fairly, we’ll ask you to provide some information.
+We’ll make our decision about what happened using evidence from you, the bank and any relevant third parties.
 Depending on the kind of transaction being disputed, you may need to provide information about your previous use of your card or a cashpoint or paying-in machine.

 In reaching a decision, we consider: